Africa-EU - key statistical indicators

 Strong growth in its population – is Africa a sleeping giant of the world economy?

 In 1980, the populations of the EU-28 and Africa were broadly the same, being respectively 10 % and 11 % of the world population.
-After fifteen years, in 1995, the size of the population of Africa exceeded that of the EU-28 by almost 50%, and by 2015 it was more than double the EU-28’s.
-Projections indicate that by 2050 Africa’s population will be well over four times larger than the EU-28’s (Figure 1).
-This is the result of a high and continuing growth rate in Africa’s population (2.5 % per year between 1995 and 2015) compared with a much slower growth for the EU-28 (0.3 % each between the same years) (Table 1).
+After fifteen years, in 1995, the size of the population of Africa exceeded that of the EU-28 by almost 50 %, and by 2016 it was more than double the EU-28’s.
+Projections indicate that by 2050 Africa’s population will be well over four times larger than the EU-28’s.
+This is the result of a high and continuing growth rate in Africa’s population (2.7 % per year between 1995 and 2016) compared with a much slower growth for the EU-28 (0.3 % each between the same years) (Table 1).
 The main reason for this difference in the projected population growth in Africa and in the European Union is that the population in African countries is substantially younger than in European Union Member States.

-There have been very high population growth rates for individual African countries such as Chad, Angola, Uganda or Tanzania, which are among the most populous, all grew by an average annual rate of 3 % or more between 2010 and 2015.
-On the other hand Morocco, Algeria, Swaziland and South Africa had more modest population growth rates of less than 2 %.
-However, the countries recording the highest growth rates over this period were South Sudan (4.2 % per annum), Niger (4.1 %) and Burundi (3.4 %).
+There have been very high population growth rates for individual African countries, eg Angola, Chad, Democratic Republic of Congo, Tanzania and Uganda, which are among the most populous, all grew by an average annual rate of 3 % or more between 2010 and 2016.
+On the other hand Algeria, Morocco, South Africa and Tunisia had more modest population growth rates of less than 2 %.
+However, the countries recording the highest growth rates over this period were Niger (4.1 % per annum) and South Sudan (4.0 % per annum).

 There is a substantial difference in life expectancy at birth between Africa and the EU (Figure 3).
 In 2015, the life expectancy in Africa was 61.1 years, compared to 80.6 years in the EU.
 There has been some gradual improvement in life expectancy in both continents, but the figures reflect different challenges.
 For the EU-28, the burden created by an ageing population is growing, while for Africa, the loss to the economy imposed by early deaths remains substantial.
 Generally, life expectancy in North Africa and in several smaller African island states such as Cape Verde, Mauritius and the Seychelles is close to the European level, at over 70 years.
-However, in Swaziland life expectancy was only 48.9 in 2015 Also in a number of other Sub-Saharan countries, including Lesotho, Sierra Leone, the Central African Republic, Chad and Cote d'Ivoire, life expectancy at birth was less than 52 years.
+However, in Swaziland life expectancy was only 48.9 in 2015.
+Also in a number of other Sub-Saharan countries, including the Central African Republic, Chad, Côte d'Ivoire, Lesotho and Sierra Leone, life expectancy at birth was less than 52 years.

 The EU-28 Trade Balance turned to a surplus

-The EU-28 trade balance with Africa turned to a surplus in 2015.
-In contrast, the value of imports from Africa continued to fall for the third continuous year, from the record level in 2012.
-In 2015, Africa as a whole accounted for 9 % of both EU-28 imports and exports (Figure 5).
-From 2003 to 2014, the EU-28 ran a consistent deficit on its trade in goods with Africa (Figure 6).
+In 2016, Africa as a whole accounted for 8 % of EU-28 exports and 7 % of EU-28 imports (Figure 6).
+The EU-28 trade balance with Africa turned to a surplus in 2015 and the balance remained positive in 2016, a consequence of a continous decrease of the value of EU-28 imports from Africa over the last four years from the record level in 2012 and a more stable level of EU-28 exports to Africa (Figure 7).
+From 2007 to 2014, the EU-28 ran a consistent deficit on its trade in goods with Africa.
 Despite the fall in African imports since 2012, this reflects Africa’s position as a major supplier of mineral-fuel imports to the EU.
-Total energy product imports (mainly crude oil) from Africa amounted to EUR 61.6 billion in 2015.
-This made up around 47 % of total EU-28 imports from Africa that year.
-As a percentage of total trade (imports plus exports), the trade surplus was nearly 8 % in 2015, in contrast to the negative values of -1 % in 2014 and almost -5 % in 2013.
+Total energy product imports (mainly crude oil) from Africa amounted to EUR 41.6 billion in 2016, which made up around 35 % of total EU-28 imports from Africa that year (Figure 8).
+However, this represents a considerable drop compared to 2015 where the EU’s energy product imports from Africa amounted to EUR 61.6 billion and represented 47 % of total EU-28 imports.

 Government expenditure and revenue